 Code.org is selecting United States based organizations, as partners, to help spread computer science in a local, sustainable fashion.
-The goal of the Regional Partner program is to help each organization establish itself as a local partner of the Code.org professional learning community, with an expectation that in the long-run each partner organization can sustain this work independently of Code.org.
+The goal of the Regional Partner program is to help each organization establish itself as the K-12 computer science hub for their region, offering professional learning opportunities for teachers and building a strong local community.
+In the long run, the expectation is that each partner organization can sustain this work independently of Code.org.

-Each partner's program manager will attend our Program Manager Summit, a fabulous experience designed to welcome Regional Partners to the extended Code.org family.
+To begin the partnership, each partner's Program Manager will attend our Regional Partner Summit, a fabulous experience designed to welcome Regional Partners to the extended Code.org family.
 In addition, we will provide funding based on demonstrated need to help each organization establish itself as a local Code.org Regional Partner.

 What we'd expect of you

 Provide a dedicated Regional Partner Program Manager who will participate fully in the Program Manager onboarding & ongoing program management responsibilities (at least 0.5 of an FTE’s time - this can be shared across one or more staff members of your organization)

 Attend our Regional Partner Summits in September and February and the 5-day Code.org TeacherCon with teachers from your region

 Establish partnerships with local districts and schools to commit to send teachers to computer science professional learning workshops

 Organize and host quality, local workshops for districts and schools implementing Code.org’s high school and middle school programs, with Code.org-accredited facilitators